HamidMolareza/QueraReadmeGenerator/README.md

 ## Contributing

 First off, thanks for taking the time to contribute!
 Contributions are what make the free/open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make will benefit everybody else and are **greatly appreciated**.

-Please read [our contribution guidelines](docs/CONTRIBUTING.md), and thank you for being involved!

 ## Authors & contributors